HanooStreet/Fluid-Sim/README.md

-Simulates fluid movement by numerically solves the Navier Stokes equations using an Eulerian-Lagrangian hybrid method
+Simulates fluid movement by numerically solving the Navier Stokes equations using an Eulerian-Lagrangian hybrid method